shyampurk/Vonage-Hotline-App/README.md

 ## Overview

-The app is built on Angular and it leverages the Vonage Voice APIs. it supports a click to call feature for dialing PSTN numbers directly from the app. it has a client and a server component.
+The app is built on Angular and it leverages the Vonage Voice APIs.
+It supports a click to call feature for dialing PSTN numbers directly from the app. it has a client and a server component.
 The client component is the Angular app.
-The server component is a local Node.js server used for hosting the event webhooks from the Vonage service.
+The server component is a local Node.js server.
+It is an intermediary server used for hosting the event webhooks from the Vonage service.

 To make use of this app, you must have

 1. A Vonage account: You can sign up for a [free account](https://dashboard.nexmo.com/sign-up)

-2. Vonage phone number: Once you log into your account you can purchase a virtual number.
+2. Vonage phone number: Once you log into your account, you can purchase a virtual number.

 3. Account balance: You must have some account balance on your Vonage account.
-You can purchase credits from dashbaord under the "Billing & Payments" submenu.
+You can purchase credits from the dashboard under the "Billing & Payments" submenu.
 This is required for billing the calls.

 ## [Prerequisites](#prerequisites)

-1. Node.js and npm : Install Node.js and NPM from the [official website](https://nodejs.org/en/).
+1. Node.js and npm: Install Node.js and NPM from the [official website](https://nodejs.org/en/).

-2. Angular 8 : Install the Angular CLI from npm
+2. Angular 8: Install the Angular CLI from npm

           npm install -g @angular/cli